Who Reads My Writing

 I have been writing this blog since December 2019.

-Initially, it started as a casual endeavor during the Covid19 induced pandemic.
+Initially, it started as a casual endeavour during the COVID-19-induced pandemic.
 Gradually, I evolved into a more mature writer.
 Though, I agree I have a long way to go.

 If you enjoy reading this newsletter, please recommend it to your friends, at least three, to help me increase my subscriber base.

-You can also gift or donate a subscription to those who you think will enjoy my writing.
+You can also gift or donate a subscription to those who will enjoy my writing.

 So do subscribe now.